tspascoal-demo2/MyShuttle/README.md

 > For historical reasons the default branch for the repository is `demos/main`.

 > This is a sample application that is not intended to show any programming best practices.
-In fact it uses old dependencies on purpose to show dependabot, there is a branch with a hardcoded PAT to show credential scanning and the workflows have some bad practices on purpose (can you spot them?).
+In fact it uses old dependencies on purpose to show dependabot (like log4j), there is a branch with a hardcoded PAT to show credential scanning and the workflows have some bad practices on purpose (can you spot them?).

 The intent of this repo is to show some capabilities: